-You will register for Spring, Summer, and Fall 2014 courses on Wolverine Access using the University's general registration process.
+You will register for Winter 2015 courses on Wolverine Access using the University's general registration process.

 A. It is recommended that you do, but it is not required.
-Starting March 26, you can begin to add classes to your "Backpack" in Wolverine Access.
+Starting November 12, you can start to add classes to your "Backpack" in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
-Be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
-If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class.
+However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
+If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class at that time.

-A. The University assigns registration appointment times for graduate students between April 2-4.
+A: The University assigns registration appointment times for graduate students November 19 - 21.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting March 26.
+You can view your assigned time on Wolverine Access starting November 12.

-Q. It's after March 26, but I still can't see my appointment time; what's up?
+Q. It's after November 12, but I still can't see my appointment time -- what's up?

-A. If you are not taking any classes in Winter 2014, you will not automatically be assigned a registration appointment time.
-Instead, you will need to email the University Registrar’s office on or after March 26 (email@example.com) to request that they assign you a time.
+A. If you are not taking any classes in Fall 2014, you will not automatically be assigned a registration appointment time.
+Instead, you will need to email the University Registrar’s office on or after November 12 (firstname.lastname@example.org) and request that they assign you a time.
 Be sure to include your UM ID# and your program (EVE MBA).

-A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for that term.
+A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2015.